Method of Relaxed Streamline Upwinding for Hyperbolic Conservation Laws: Two-Dimensional Symmetric Discrete Velocity Models

-Asymmetric discrete velocity model for multidimensional relaxation system is discussed in the literature \cite{PAG}.
-This section introduces the symmetric discrete velocity models in two dimension which takes information symmetrically from all directions.
-Again, in two dimensions several choices of symmetric discrete velocity models are possible.
-In general, $\Lambda$ matrices are constructed using $N$ diagonal blocks corresponds to $N$ discrete velocities as
+Asymmetric discrete velocity model for two-dimensional relaxation system is discussed in the literature \cite{PAG}.
+This section introduces the Symmetric Discrete Velocity (SDV) models in two dimensions which takes information symmetrically from all directions.
+Again, in two dimensions several choices of SDV models are possible.
+In general, $\Lambda$ matrices are constructed using $N$ diagonal blocks which corresponds to $N$ discrete velocities as